A Study in Scarlet Review: Story, Cast, Rating & Final Verdict

 The total runtime of A Study in Scarlet is 72 minutes (1h 12m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5.5/10, and global collection metrics, A Study in Scarlet stands as a challenging project for the creators.
-It remains an essential piece of the 1933 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.5/10, and global performance metrics, A Study in Scarlet is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1933 cinematic calendar.

 Frequently Asked Questions